April Dates in Women's History

 The women of The Hague, like generations of women before them, believed war to be a result of male aggression and competitiveness.
-Time and again, women as mothers and potential mothers protested sacrificing their sons to men’s wars.
+Time and again, women as mothers and grandmothers protested sacrificing their sons to men’s wars.
 They railed against having to pick up the pieces of bodies and lives left shattered by battle.
 And they linked their own struggles for women’s rights with peacemaking.
 They firmly believed that with the power of the vote, they could participate in nations’ decision-making and end wars.

 Jane Addams presided over the International Congress of Women.
 As cofounder of Hull House, the pioneer settlement house for immigrants, Addams was well known for her work in social justice and women’s rights.
 She would become the first president of WILPF in 1919.